Azure/powershell/README.md

 The definition of this GitHub Action is in [action.yml](https://github.com/azure/powershell/blob/master/action.yml).

 > [!NOTE]
-> Azure PowerShell action now support MacOS and Self-Hosted Runner!
+> Azure PowerShell action now supports macOS and self-hosted Runners!

 ## Dependencies on other GitHub Actions